Average Retirement Income 2022: How Do You Compare?

 Retirees with monthly pensions are financially better off, on average, than those without.
 With an average monthly payout of $1,500, someone relying on Social Security alone would be looking at an annual income of $18,660.
 The average pension in the U.S. can significantly add to that.
 With the average pension being $10,788 per year, that could bring a retiree up to almost $30,000 before even touching retirement savings.
 Those monthly pension dollars go a long way to fund the basic expenses of retirement.

 The latest data available on income in older adults comes from information pulled from government sources by the Pension Rights Center.
 Although the median income from all sources for seniors in 2019 was $27,398, the income for seniors with earned income increased to $35,036.
 Only one in five of all older adults continue to earn income after retirement.

 Average Public Assistance Income

 The percentage of older adults relying on public assistance is 3 percent, according to the Pension Rights Center.
 Another 4 percent rely on Veterans’ benefits, while 1 percent have no income whatsoever.

 Get your free retirement consultation to see how you can spend your best years.Learn more

-The biggest trend of 2021 is actually something that’s been in progress for a while.
-The average pension per person may not have changed much, but the number of people earning a pension has steadily declined over the past few decades.
+The biggest trend of 2022 is actually something that’s been in progress for a while.
+The average pension per person may not have changed much, but the number of private-sector employees earning a pension has steadily declined over the past few decades.
 This trend is only expected to continue as private employers shift to defined contribution plans like 401(k)s, which require the employer to contribute to their future retirement savings.

 While there are concerns about the future of retirement due to population increases and longer life expectancies, the Urban Institute has better news.
 The social and economic policy research institute released a report on the future of retirement and, despite reports of lower average retirement savings by income, the study made some interesting conclusions, including: